ConverCity/ConverCity/readme.md

 ### Existing functionality

-#### Natural language interpertation
+#### Natural language interpretation

-Convercity can receive natural language text messages, disect the message, and return response or clarifying questions without forcing users into using multiple choice option trees.
-This logic is contained in our [SMS311 facade.](https://github.com/ConverCity/ConverCity/blob/master/app/SMS311.php) Essentially, the process scores the message one point for each matching word in the message aganist a list of keywords for each potential response.
+Convercity can receive natural language text messages, dissects the message, and return response or clarifying questions without forcing users into using multiple choice option trees.
+This logic is contained in our [SMS311 facade.](https://github.com/ConverCity/ConverCity/blob/master/app/SMS311.php) Essentially, the process scores the message one point for each matching word in the message against a list of keywords for each potential response.
 Which even response ends with the highest response is returned to the user.

 #### Data Capture

 All messages sent into the system are processed from the [SMS Interface](https://github.com/ConverCity/ConverCity/blob/master/app/Http/Controllers/SmsController.php) which will look for a citizen record in the database (based on their phone number) and then begin to log the interaction.
-If a citizen doesn't reply imediatly, Conversity will remember where the conversation left off and evaluate answers against the last communication before deciding to begin a new communication.
+If a citizen doesn't reply immediately, Convercity will remember where the conversation left off and evaluate answers against the last communication before deciding to begin a new communication.

-Administrators can create specfic datapoints they are interested in investigating, such as, if domestic abuse victims have access to places where the can find safty.
-That datapoint can then be attached to a question and each response to the question can be evalutated for how it should be recorded against the datapoint.
+Administrators can create specific data points they are interested in investigating, such as, if domestic abuse victims have access to places where the can find safety.
+That data point can then be attached to a question and each response to the question can be evaluated for how it should be recorded against the data point.

-Every communication is stored in its raw form and associated with both the message it was responding to, the message that came after it, and the citizen who sent it.
-This will allow us to create a data visualization interface that will beable to dig into conversation archives to search for datapoints rather than only viewing data after a datapoint is created.
+Every communication is stored in its raw form and associated with the message it was responding to, the message that came after it, and the citizen who sent it.
+This will allow us to create a data visualization interface that will be able to dig into conversation archives to search for data points rather than only viewing data after a data point is created.

 #### Question Tree

-City Administrators have access to an editing interface where they can create and edit responses, keywords, and datapoints through a point and click interface easily understanding the logic in play at each step of the tree.
+City Administrators have access to an editing interface where they can create and edit responses, keywords, and data points through a point and click interface easily understanding the logic in play at each step of the tree.

 ### Future functionality

 #### IBM Watson Integration

-To better enable accurate routing between questions, we plan to overlay IBM's Watson technolgy on top of the SMS routing facade.
+To better enable accurate routing between questions, we plan to overlay IBM's Watson technology on top of the SMS routing facade.
 Watson will consume the natural text and route to a specific response based on the keywords of potential replies

 #### D3js Visualization